Weakly supervised segmentation of intracranial aneurysms using a novel 3D focal modulation UNet: Discussion

+In terms of GPU memory usage during training, FocalSegNet, Swin-UNETR, and Residual-UNet took 11.2GB, 17.4GB, and 9.7GB respectively, based on the batch size of 12.
+For all networks, the inference time per patch is around 70ms based on a desktop computer with Intel Corei9 CPU, Nvidia GeForce RTX 3090 GPU, and 24GB RAM.
+This offers a glance of the efficiency of the proposed network.
+Compared to \cite{Yang2022FocalMN,naderi2022focal}, we further extended the 2D focal modulation to 3D in a new UNet-like architecture for segmentation tasks for the first time.
+In future works, we will further examine the proposed FocalSegNet for other supervised and weakly supervised segmentation tasks in other anatomical structures.

 For all the DL models, we used a combination of different loss functions, including cross-entropy loss, generalized Dice loss, and boundary loss.
-While generalized Dice loss and cross-entropy loss have been popular for many medical image segmentation tasks, boundary loss \cite{Kervadec2018BoundaryLF} is helpful in segmenting structures with high-class imbalance, such as aneurysms.
-With the intention to reduce the reliance on carefully annotated manual segmentations, many have attempted different strategies in weakly or semi-supervised learning \cite{chan2021comprehensive}, among which CRFs have often been used either in preprocessing pseudo ground truth labels or post-processing results from DL models trained on weak labels.
-In our case, we designed the system using a fully connected CRF model as a post-processing step, which further improved the accuracy of the initial automatic segmentations based on spatial and intensity consistency of the aneurysms.
+While generalized Dice loss and cross-entropy loss have been popular for many medical image segmentation tasks, boundary loss \cite{Kervadec2018BoundaryLF} is helpful in segmenting structures with high-class imbalance, such as the case of aneurysms segmentation.
+With the intention to reduce the reliance on carefully annotated manual segmentation, many have attempted different strategies in weakly or semi-supervised learning \cite{chan2021comprehensive}, among which CRFs have often been used either in pre-processing pseudo ground truth labels or post-processing results from DL models trained on weak labels.
+In our case, we designed the system using a fully connected CRF model as a post-processing step, which further improved the accuracy of the initial automatic segmentation based on the spatial and intensity consistency of the aneurysms.
 Some other works have also reported the application of a subsequent refinement neural network \cite{adiga2020manifold}, but this approach often requires a small number of refined manual segmentations and will lead to a semi-supervised framework instead.